rohzzn/overthewire/README.md

 Level 9 - Level 10:
 <br>
-The password for the next level is stored in the file data.txt next to the word millionth
+The password for the next level is stored in the file data.txt in one of the few human-readable strings, preceded by several ‘=’ characters.
 ```
 ssh bandit9@bandit.labs.overthewire.org -p 2220
 Password: UsvVyFSfZZWbi6wgC7dAFyFuR6jQQUhR